 Monica K. Loseman is a partner in the Denver office of Gibson, Dunn & Crutcher and practices in the firm's Litigation Department.
-Recognized by Benchmark Litigation as a Rising Star in 2016, Super Lawyers as a Colorado "Rising Star" in 2009-2010, and 2012-2016, and as a 2016 "40 under 40" Winner by the Denver Business Journal, Ms. Loseman has substantial experience in complex civil litigation matters.
-While she has represented clients in a variety of substantive matters, including securities litigation, accountant liability, tax, antitrust, labor and employment, and civil rights, she focuses her practice in securities litigation, accounting malpractice, and False Claims Act defense.
+Recognized by Benchmark Litigation as a Rising Star in 2016 and a Future Star in 2018, Super Lawyers as a Colorado "Rising Star" in 2009-2010, and 2012-2016, and as a 2016 "40 under 40" Winner by the Denver Business Journal, Ms. Loseman has substantial experience in complex civil litigation matters.
+While she has represented clients in a variety of substantive matters, including securities litigation, accountant liability, tax, antitrust, labor and employment, and civil rights, she focuses her practice in corporate and securities litigation, accounting malpractice, and False Claims Act defense.
 She has assisted clients in defending federal and state litigation, responding to investigations by various government agencies, including the Securities and Exchange Commission and the Department of Justice, and has conducted a variety of independent investigations involving allegations of corporate fraud and improper accounting.

 Significant recent matters in which Ms. Loseman has played a substantial role include: